Background pattern

 Vincristine Pfizer is contraindicated during breastfeeding.

-The excretion of vincristine sulfate in breast milk is unknown.
-Due to the adverse reactions that it may cause in the infant, breastfeeding should be suspended during treatment and at least one month after the last dose.
+It is not known whether vincristine sulfate is excreted in breast milk.
+Due to the adverse reactions that it could cause in the breastfed child, breastfeeding should be discontinued during treatment and at least one month after the last dose.

 Fertility

-In patients treated with combinations of antitumor medications, including vincristine, fertility may be altered (absence of sperm and absence of menstruation), so you should consult your doctor.
+In patients treated with combinations of anticancer medicines, including vincristine, fertility (absence of sperm and absence of menstruation) may be altered, so you should consult your doctor.

-If you want to have children after treatment with vincristine, you should talk to your doctor about your options for preserving fertility before starting treatment.
+If you wish to have children after treatment with vincristine, you should discuss your options for preserving fertility with your doctor before starting treatment.

 Women should always use an effective contraceptive method (contraception) during treatment and for at least 7 months after the last dose.
 Male patients with female partners of childbearing age should always use very effective contraceptive methods to prevent pregnancy during treatment and for at least 4 months after the last dose.